henrybarreto/SurvivalSharp/README.md

 Actually, the plugin are under tests and changes will come in, so suggestion to improvements are so welcome.

-*I recommend the server difficult to be set in hard to get the better experience*

 ## Features

 - Increasing the damage from all sources